Romathonat/ExploREST/src/readings/GettingStarted.md

     }
 }%

-Now let's create a friend of Linus, which is friend with the first user of our database : %{
+Now let's put Richard Stallman, which is friend with the first user of our database : %{
     "text": "Richard Stallman",
-    "post":{
+    "put":{
-        "adress": "/users",
+        "adress": "/users/52",
         "data": {
             "name": "Richard Stallman",
             "job": "Computer God",